Reasons to Earn a Master's Degree

 Reasons to earn a master's degree in computer science include career and Ph.D. preparation as well as strong salary prospects.
 Find out more about these programs, including curriculum and admissions requirements.

-Earning a master's degree in computer science prepares students to advance a career in technology research or development.
-Jobs in the computer science field can typically be found in a company's information technology department, a government agency or a non-profit entity.
-A master's degree program gives students specialized skills in one or more areas of technology, including network security, software development or artificial intelligence.
+One reason to earn a master's degree in computer science is because it can provide a foundation for a career in technology research and development.
+Jobs in the computer science industry can typically be found in a company's information technology department, a government agency, or a non-profit entity.

 Those earning their master's degree in computer science often already work in high-tech positions.
 Many schools do not require a specific undergraduate major to enter the computer science master's program, though a bachelor's degree is usually part of the criteria for admissions eligibility.